IevaRugine/IevaRugine/README.md

 ### Hi there 👋

 I'm Ieva.
-I am passionate developer, learing to write efficient and clean code.
+I am learning how to write efficient and clean code.

 🛠  Tech Stack:
 🌐   HTML CSS JavaScript